photon1503/az-native/demos/readme.md

 ### NoSQL Data storage using Cosmos DB

 - From Relational to NoSQL: Does and Don'ts
-- Domain Driven Design
+- Domain Driven Design (DDD) and Bounded Context Pattern
 - Optimize Partitioning & Performance
 - Using SDKs and Entity Framework
 - Cosmos DB Change Feed and Event Sourcing
 - Understanding the CQRS Pattern